Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: The Outbound Load Planning Problem (OLPP)

-For a given terminal, define $S$ to be the set of outbound sort pairs and let $K$ be the set of commodities sorted at the terminal.
-Each commodity $k \in K$ has a cubic volume of $q^k$, and a set of compatible sort pairs $S^k$.
-For every outbound sort pair $s$, there is a set $V_s$ of trailer types, that can be used to containerize the total commodity volume allocated to the sort pair.
-Each sort pair can have different set of allowed trailer types, i.e., $V_{s_1}$ can be different from $V_{s_2}$ for two different sort pairs $s_1,s_2 \in S$.
-Each trailer type $v \in V_s$ has a cubic capacity $Q_v$ and has a per-unit transportation cost $c_{v}$.
-A solution of the DLPP determines the number of trailers of each type assigned to each sort pair, as well as the volume of each commodity allocated to each trailer.
-A solution must ensure that all the volume is assigned to trailers and that the capacities of the trailers are not violated.
-The goal of the DLPP is to find a solution that minimizes the costs of the trailers.
-Appendix \ref{appendix:complexity} provides the complexity results.
-The DLPP is strongly NP-hard.
-It becomes weakly NP-hard when each commodity is compatible with exactly one or with all sort pairs and there are multiple trailer types.
-It becomes polynomial when each commodity is compatible with exactly one or with all sort pairs and there is only one type of trailer.
+This section presents the OLPP model.
+Let $A$ denote the set of outbound terminals from a given terminal $\mathcal{O}$.
+Let $K$ denote the set of commodities to be sorted at terminal $\mathcal{O}$.
+Each commodity $k \in K$ has a cubic volume of $q^k$ and a set of outbound terminals $A^k \subseteq A$ that defines the next \textit{service-feasible} terminals for the commodity; if a commodity is routed to a service-feasible outbound terminal, then it reaches its destination on time.
+The total commodity volume allocated to outbound terminal $a \in A$ can be loaded into a set of trailer types $V_a$ where each trailer type $v \in V_a$ has a cubic capacity $Q_v$, and a per-unit transportation cost $c_{v}$.
+Each outbound terminal can have a different set of allowed trailer types, i.e., $V_{a_1}$ can be different from $V_{a_2}$ for two different outbound terminals $a_1,a_2 \in A$.
+A solution of the OLPP determines the number of trailers of each type assigned to each outbound terminal and the volume of each commodity allocated to a trailer type for these outbound terminals.
+A solution must ensure that all the volume is assigned to trailers and that the trailer capacities are not exceeded.
+The objective of the OLPP is to find a solution that minimizes total trailers' cost.